WidoutSyntax/STL-cpp/README.md

 ## Sequences
 ### Vector
 A vector is similar to an array but with dynamic size.
-Elements can be accessed in O(1) and insert, delete operations will take O(n) time.<br/>
+Elements can be accessed in O(1) and insert, delete operations will take O(n) time.

 ```c++
 // declaration and initialization